Nek5000/NekDoc/source/large_scale.rst

 MAKENEK
 .......

-The shell script makenek is designed to assist the compilation process of NEK5000.
-The script will create a makefile based on the user settings section in makenek.
-The GNU gmake utility is used to build NEK5000.
+The shell script ``makenek`` is designed to assist the compilation process of Nek5000.
+The script will create a ``makefile`` based on the user settings section in ``makenek``.
+The GNU gmake utility is used to build Nek5000.
 Available configurations options:

 .. _tab:bdms: